spluis/jumpcloud/README.md

 Issue #3 (Minor): text returned when a hash is not found needs to be trimmed of spaces- 'hash not found' should be returned but there is a large amount of space padding on either side of the string

+I think that's about it.
+Let me know if you have any input!
+I'm not sure if I'll be talking about this with anyone during an interview.

+Thanks,
+Scott Luis